dpa99c/cordova-launch-review/README.md

         - *May* be called a third time if/when the rating dialog is dismissed with value `dismissed`.
     - Android
         - Will be passed a single string argument which indicates the result: `requested`
+        - *May* be called once after the dialog was successfully displayed **and** the user dismisses the dialog.
 - {function} error - (optional) function to execute on failure to launch rating dialog.
     - Will be passed a single argument which is the error message string.